JohnnyPow/ArchRice/README.md

-# ArchRice
+# My Arch Linux rice
-These are the configuration files and scripts I use for my archlinux installations.
 This is and will always be WIP.
 The default configuration files are made for a hidpi setup with some system specific settings.
 There are however multiple patches available (e.g. for 1080p compatibility).